21) How Cost of Production

 equals demand), Qmkt is the total quantity purchased at

-the equilibrium price and Pmax is the price at which the
+the equilibrium price and Pmax is the price at which the quantity purchased would fall to 0 (that is, where the demand curve

 The graph shows, that if we see a rise in the equilibrium price and a fall in the equilibrium quantity, then consumer surplus falls.